Tontonjo/jellyfin/README.md

 bash /path/to/HDRtoSDR_converter.sh /path/to/movie.mkv
 ```

-### Known problems:
-- When cancelling process, worker still continue in container - help and infos welcome!

 ## compatibility_checker.sh
 ### Want to know what files contains not well supported format by jellyfin?
 Here you go